insure logo

 Which Texas ZIP codes are most expensive for car insurance?

-Our data shows that Balch Springs is the most expensive area for coverage with an average premium of $2,384 a year.
+Our data shows that the Balch Springs area came out as the most expensive with an average annual premium of $2,384.
+Alief was No. 2 and Garciasville was No. 3.

 Here are the most expensive ZIP codes in Texas for car insurance: